-On 17 February 1995, the U.S. Navy-Marine Corps Court of Criminal Appeals concluded and ruled that they were convinced beyond a reasonable doubt of your guilt of the offenses of which you were convicted and approved the SPCM guilty findings and sentence.
-On 30 June 1995, the U.S. Court of Appeals for the Armed Forces denied your petition for a grant of review.
-Upon the completion of SPCM appellate review in your case, on 22 November 1996, you were discharged from the Marine Corps with a BCD and were assigned an RE-4 reentry code.
+On 27 December 1983, the Convening Authority (CA) approved the SPCM sentence as adjudged.
+On 29 February 1984, the U.S. Navy-Marine Corps Court of Criminal Appeals affirmed the SPCM findings and sentence as approved by the CA. Upon the completion of SPCM appellate review in your case, you were discharged from the Marine Corps with a BCD and assigned an RE-4 reentry code on 5 April 1984.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire for a discharge upgrade and change to your reason for separation.
-You contend that: (a) your SPCM punishment has long outlasted its utility, (b) you deserve to be recognized for your years of service and no longer have your reputation tainted by this one mistake, and (c) especially when considering your clean record since separation, you are deserving of your requested corrections.
-For purposes of clemency and equity consideration, the Board considered the totality of the evidence you provided in support of your application.
+These included, but were not limited to, your desire for a discharge upgrade and contentions included in a personal letter accompanying your petition.
+For purposes of clemency and equity consideration, the Board considered the totality of the evidence you provided in support of your application; which consisted solely of the letter you included with your petition without any other additional documentation.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 The Board did not believe that your record was otherwise so meritorious to deserve an upgrade.
 The Board concluded that significant negative aspects of your conduct and/or performance greatly outweighed any positive aspects of your military record.
-The Board determined the record reflected that your misconduct was intentional and willful and demonstrated you were unfit for further service.
+The Board determined the record reflected that your egregious misconduct was intentional and willful and demonstrated you were unfit for further service.
 The Board also determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.

-The Board also noted that, although it cannot set aside a conviction, it might grant clemency in the form of changing a characterization of discharge, even one awarded by a court-martial.
-However, the Board concluded that, despite your contentions, this was not a case warranting any clemency as you were properly convicted at a SPCM of serious misconduct.
-In making this finding, the Board took into consideration the likely negative effect your conduct had on the good order and discipline of your unit.
+The Board also noted that, although it cannot set aside a conviction, it might grant clemency in the form of reinstatement to service, or changing a characterization of discharge, even one awarded by a court-martial.
+However, the Board concluded that despite your contentions this was not a case warranting any clemency as you were properly convicted at a SPCM of serious misconduct.
+Finally, the Board noted you provided no evidence, other than your statement, to substantiate your contentions.
+Therefore, the Board determined the presumption of regularity applies with your SPCM conviction.

-As a result, the Board determined that there was no impropriety or inequity in your discharge, and the Board concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
 While the Board carefully considered the evidence you submitted in mitigation, even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.

 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.